 This is the R-M269 DNA sequence, not somebody in agony.

-During the Mesolithic Age, also called the Middle Stone Age, between around 9,000 to 5,000 BC (interestingly enough, there isn't a real consistent time period for -also- the Mesolithic), people living in Europe were hunter-gatherers who had started to settle and who built huts.
-Before that, during the Paleolithic Age or Old Stone Age, people basically wandered around in small units, and sought shelter in caves.
-Farming was still unknown for these captains caveman, during the Mesolithic Age.
+During the Mesolithic Age, also called the Middle Stone Age, between around 9,000 to 5,000 BC – interestingly enough, there is not a real consistent time period for the Mesolithic, either – people living in Europe were hunter-gatherers who had started to settle and who built huts.
+Before that, during the Palaeolithic Age or Old Stone Age, people basically wandered around in small groups and sought shelter in caves.
+Farming was still unknown to these captain cavemen during the Mesolithic Age.

-Around 8,000 BC, agriculture techniques, including cattle herding, developed in the Fertile Crescent in southwest Asia, i.e. the combined regions of Assyria, Mesopotamia, the Nile Delta and Phoenicia.
-These farmers also started to migrate and took with them their new technology.
+Around 8,000 BC, agricultural techniques, including cattle herding, developed in the Fertile Crescent in southwest Asia, i.e., the combined regions of Assyria, Mesopotamia, the Nile Delta, and Phoenicia.
+These farmers also started to migrate – what is it with humans, always on the move? – and took with them their new technology.
 Around 5,500 BC, they spread into Europe and initiated a dramatic growth of the European population (Busby 2011).
 It marked the end of the Mesolithic Age and the beginning of the Neolithic Age, also called the New Stone Age.
-Indeed, "Wake up Neo..." and Bedrock-cities started to pop up like mushrooms.
+Indeed, "Wake up Neo(lithic)...," and Bedrock cities started to pop up like mushrooms.

 Drinking cattle milk – Domestication of wild aurochs started around 7,000 BC, in the vicinities of both modern countries Pakistan and Turkey (McTavish et al 2012), and milk fats have been found in Turkey near the Sea of Marmara in the same period.
 Around 5,000 BC, domestic cattle shows up in the area of the southern coast of the North Sea.